Pet Shop Boys discography

-British synth-pop duo Pet Shop Boys have released 15 studio albums, five live albums, nine compilation albums, four remix albums, five soundtrack albums, four extended plays and over seventy singles.
+British synth-pop duo Pet Shop Boys have released 15 studio albums, five live albums, nine compilation albums, five remix albums, five soundtrack albums, four extended plays and over seventy singles.
 The duo's debut single, "West End Girls", was first released in 1984 but failed to chart in most regions.
 However, the song was entirely re-recorded in late 1985, and this newly recorded version became their first number-one single, topping the UK Singles Chart, Billboard Hot 100 and Canadian Singles Chart.
 Parlophone released the duo's debut album, Please, in the United Kingdom in March 1986.
 It peaked at number three on the UK Albums Chart and was certified platinum by the British Phonographic Industry (BPI).
 It also peaked at number seven on the Billboard 200 in the United States and was certified platinum by the Recording Industry Association of America (RIAA).
 The following summer they released "It's a Sin", the lead single from their second album, Actually.
 The single became another UK number one and also reached number nine in the US.
 This was followed by "What Have I Done to Deserve This?", with Dusty Springfield, which peaked at number two in both the UK and US.
 In the summer of 1987, the Pet Shop Boys recorded a cover of Brenda Lee's song "Always on My Mind", which became their third UK number-one single over Christmas 1987.
 This was followed by another UK number one, "Heart", in spring 1988.
 The album Actually was released in September 1987, peaked at number two in the UK and was certified three-times platinum by the BPI.

 The duo's third album, Introspective, was released in October 1988 and peaked at number two in the UK and Germany and was certified two-times platinum by the BPI.
 Their next album, Behaviour, arrived in 1990 and became their third album in a row to debut and peak at number two in the UK.
 The duo then released their first hits compilation, Discography, which included all of their single releases as well as two new tracks.
 In 1993 they released a cover of the Village People single "Go West", which reached number two in the UK.
 The duo's fifth album, Very, followed and is the only Pet Shop Boys album, so far, to reach number one in the UK.
 In 1994 they recorded the Comic Relief charity single, "Absolutely Fabulous", under the pseudonym of Absolutely Fabulous.
 The duo do not consider it as a Pet Shop Boys single release and it was not included on any of their "best-of" albums.
 The duo then released a B-side collection album, Alternative, in 1995.
 "Se a vida é (That's the Way Life Is)", was released in the summer of 1996, a Latin American music-inspired track, featuring a drum sample, which preceded the sixth Pet Shop Boys album, Bilingual.